lighttroupe/luz/README.md

 Every setting of every effect can be animated to time or beats, or connected to any button or axis of your various input devices.

-Luz supports wiimotes, Wacom tablets, joysticks, gamepads, and OpenSoundControl input.
+Luz supports wiimotes, Wacom tablets, joysticks, gamepads, and MIDI devices.

-Luz can also be driven by external MIDI sources or any OpenSoundControl sending software.
+Luz can also be driven by external OpenSoundControl sending software.

-Luz is written in Ruby and offloads all the heavy pixel pushing to ffmpeg, OpenGL, and your GPU.
+Luz is written in Ruby and offloads all the heavy pixel pushing to ffmpeg, OpenGL, and your modern graphics card.

 The Luz 2.0 interface was designed in Inkscape and the source SVGs are in the gui/images directory.